AndriiYurov/distance-calculator-server/README.md

  ## a.
 As with (3), you can use something familiar or an adaptation.

 We would have two main branches: staging for testing and main for the production.
-Developers work on feature branches branched off the staging branch for new features or fixes.
+Developers work on feature branches branched off from staging branch for new features or fixes.
 Once they're done, developers ask the team to review their work by creating a pull request  to merge their changes into staging.
 The team reviews the changes and gives feedback.
 If everything looks good, the changes are merged into staging and the next step is testing.
 When the changes on staging are tested and approved by QA, they're merged into main to update production.
 After successful deployment to production, the team monitors the application for any issues or regressions.
 By implementing CI/CD pipelines we automate build, test, and deployment processes, enabling rapid and reliable delivery of changes to staging and production environments.

 ## 5. Do you think it is necessary to add any extra member to the team during the development of the prototype?
 What would your role be?
 Do you think it would be necessary to add new members after the prototype phase?
 ## a.
 When and why?